carpentries-incubator/workflows-nextflow/episodes/04-operators.md

 teaching: 30
 exercises: 10
 questions:
-- "How can I change the contents of a channel?"
-- "How do I perform operations such as filtering on channels?"
+- "How do I perform operations, such as filtering, on channels?"
-- "What are the different kinds of operators?"
+- "What are the different kinds of operations I can perform on channels?"
-- "How do I combine operators?"
+- "How do I combine operations?"
-- "How do I process a CSV file?"
+- "How can I use a CSV file to process data into a Channel?"
 objectives:
-- "Describe what Nextflow operators are."
+- "Understand what Nextflow operators are."
-- "Modify the contents/elements of a channel using an operator"
+- "Modify the contents/elements of a channel using operators."
-- "Perform filtering and combining operations on a channel. "
+- "Perform filtering and combining operations on a channel object."
-- "Use the `splitCsv` operator to parse text items emitted by a channel, that are formatted using the CSV format, ."
+- "Use the `splitCsv` operator to parse the contents of  CSV file into a channel ."

 keypoints:
 - "Nextflow *operators* are methods that allow you to modify, set or view channels."
 - "Operators can be separated in to several groups; filtering , transforming , splitting , combining , forking and Maths operators"
-- "To use an opertaor use the dor notation after the Channel object e.g. `my_ch.view()`."
+- "To use an operator use the dot notation after the Channel object e.g. `my_ch.view()`."
 - "You can parse text items emitted by a channel, that are formatted using the CSV format,  using the `splitCsv` operator."
 ---

 # Operators

 In the previous Channels episode we learnt how to create Nextflow channels to enable us to pass data and values around our workflow.
-If we want to modify the contents or behaviour of a channel Nextflow provides methods called `Operators`.
+If we want to modify the contents or behaviour of a channel Nextflow provides methods called `operators`.
 We have previously used the `view` operator to view the contents of a channel.
 There are many more operator methods that can be applied to Nextflow channels that can be usefully separated into several groups:

- * Filtering operators
+ * Filtering operators: reduce the number of elements in a channel.
- * Transforming operators
+ * Transforming operators: transform the value/data in a channel.
- * Splitting operators
+ * Splitting operators: Split items in a channels into smaller chunks.
- * Combining operators
+ * Combining operators: join channel together.
- * Forking operators
+ * Forking operators: split a single channel into multiple channels.
- * Maths operators
+ * Maths operators: apply simple math function on channels.
- * Other
+ * Other: Such as the view operator.

 In this episode you will see examples, and get to use different types of operators.